 Low Cost Automated Ultrasound for Breast Cancer Detection and Diagnosis

 Breast cancer is the leading cause of cancer death among women, especially young women, in low- and middle-income countries (LMIC).
-In 2016, National Institutes of Health (NIH) awarded a $3 million grant to Dr. Susan Love Research Foundation to continue development of a technology aimed at addressing this serious issue for women’s health.
+In 2016, National Institutes of Health (NIH) awarded a $3 million grant to Dr. Susan Love Foundation for Breast Cancer Research to continue development of a technology aimed at addressing this serious issue for women’s health.
 The three-year UH3 Phase II exploratory cooperative agreement will support work to further test a computer assisted diagnosis triage (CADt) software product that can triage palpable breast lumps and identify those that are suspicious.
 This technology, when used in conjunction with handheld ultrasound units by local health aides, will quickly determine which lumps are benign and those which might be malignant and should be biopsied.
 The $3 million Phase II award comes after a successful $1 million Phase I for an award total of $4 million.

 An Update on Our Self-Reading Ultrasound Project from our CVO, Dr. Susan Love

 I’m excited to update you on one of our biggest projects to date, our Self-Reading Ultrasound research funded by the National Institutes of Health (NIH)!

 As you may have heard me explain before, in most low- to middle-income countries breast cancer is more often diagnosed in premenopausal women.
 In contrast, in the U.S., it’s more often diagnosed in postmenopausal women.
 Another key difference: In the U.S. breast cancer is most often diagnosed on a mammogram, while in low- to middle-income countries it’s typically diagnosed when women go to their doctors because they have found a lump in their breast.